 For almost 8 months we have been sketching house plans.
 Last month I was sure we had it nailed down, and then we started getting bids back and low and behold changes would need to be made to find the perfect balance of budget and design.
 It is part of the process of building your own home especially when you have a budget to stick within.
 Now, after those full 8 months, we have finally landed on a design that though simple, has everything we need, leaves room for us to grow, while still hitting the design pieces we are looking for.
 It has been a journey to arrive here.
 Since I chatted last week about the balance of design and budget I wanted to show you how we landed where we did in hopes that is both enlightening and gives you hope as you go about designing your home.
 I am excited to finally catch you up on where our minds have been since buying our land and starting this process.

 Above you can see the plans we thought were the ones.
 After about 5 designs (I will save you the full process because it is quite lengthy) each one slowly narrowing in on the gap between the design and our budget, we felt this last design was going to hit the nail on the head.
 Before this one, we had decided on a really neat 2 story design which you can kind of see the plans for in the cover image at the top.
-After getting some initial quotes we realized nope this isn’t going to work so scaled it back and eliminated the second floor and decided to finish the basement instead.
+After getting some initial quotes we realized nope this isn’t going to work so scaled it back and eliminated the second floor and decided to finish the basement instead, with the aid of services such as basement construction in London.
 In case you didn’t know, basement square footage is some of your cheapest space to build especially somewhere like Michigan where the ground is easy to excavate.
 Building a second floor on this design was adding significant costs so we decided it didn’t make sense to keep it.
 So we cut it, decided to do a small loft for our office space and then finish the basement instead.
 The result was right away we cut out $80,000 from our building cost.
 Crazy, huh?!

 That was when we felt we had figured it out and designed the right house.
 Adding in the loft workspace gave us the chance to finish the main floor and the loft for now and finish the basement ourselves in the coming year or two.
 I was most excited this meant I could get the big vaulted great room and kitchen I had hoped for (a lofty dream of course).
 I had all these visions of the fireplace on a cold winter’s night, but then after going back to talk with our contractor again, we were still too far from our budget.
 This was about the time I wrote the Budget and Design post.
 We scratched the above design completely and realized we needed to go literally back to the drawing board.
 For a moment we wondered if we would be building this house this year or not.
 We then started looking into studio pre-fabs we could build with the cash we had saved, live in it for 2-3 years and then build.
 Yes, we went down all avenues of how we could get out to our land, save money, but still make this happen.
 That is us and how we work.
 In all honesty though, hitting this point in the process is simply just that; part of the process.
 Building a home is a lot like anything monumental in life, it has ebbs and flows, takes a lot of work, and involves asking a lot of hard questions.
 As anything great in life, it takes hard work.